Financial Time Machine List

-After watching yet another Sci-Fi movie about Time Travel I started to wonder what would happen if I had a chance to go back in time in my life whether I would change anything?
+After watching yet another Sci-Fi movie about Time Travel I started to wonder what would happen if I could go back in time in my life whether I would change anything?

 Given I have made some horrendously bad decisions in my personal life (until I met my wife of course), let’s leave this interesting exercise solely in the Personal Finance spectrum, just to make this less of a Jungian exploit (and this post doesn’t turn into a novella)